andywaite/unusable-podcast/podcasts/018-how-ux-affects-seo.md

  - ASCII art porn
  - David's new kettle isn't an improvement
  - Apple disregards what we all know about AA batteries
- - Andrew fails to use Duck Duck Go & Bing
+ - Andrew fails to use Duck Duck Go &amp; Bing

 Links mentioned:
  - [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)